Kinoma/SourceDocumentation/kinoma_documentation_template.md

 When changing the wording of any heading, check for references to it in the document and update them.
 (Kinoma documents should not cross-reference each other's headings, so you only need to check for this in the current document.)

 ###Internal Links to Figures or Tables
-Although rare, it may be useful to have a cross-reference a figure or table (other than the reference introducing it in the paragraph above it); this can be accomplished by manually adding an HTML anchor target.
+Although rare, it may be useful to have a cross-reference to a figure or table (other than the reference introducing it in the paragraph above it); this can be accomplished by adding an HTML anchor target.
 For example:

 > See [Figure 2](#targeted-image).